Writer | Researcher | Consultant

 The Diversity Editor

-Marisa uses her experiences as a Black Queer woman, former Broadway actor, and current writer by applying her unique perspective to bring added integrity to scripts, production teams, and networks in the TV and film industry.
+Marisa uses her experiences as a Black queer woman, former Broadway/TV actor, and current writer by applying her unique perspective to bring added integrity to scripts, production teams, and networks in the TV and film industry.

 Academic Research

-As of November 2023, Marisa’s research includes using Black feminist theory, narrative theory, and cultivation theory as lenses through which to view how intersectionality, misogynoir, and anti-Blackness via the white gaze contribute to the delegitimization of Black women and femme activists.
-Specifically, how these theoretical frameworks influence the creation and shaping of culture via the media and how that influences Black women and femme activists’ representation in the press.
+In November 2023, Marisa’s research included determining how intersectionality, misogynoir, and anti-Blackness contribute to the delegitimization of Black women activists.
+Specifically, looking at how these frameworks influence culture via film and TV and how that impacts Black women and femme activists’ representation in the press.
+Her article “The Soil That Nourishes Our Growth: Effects of Delegitimization on Black Women Activists” will be published in the Journal of Sustainability Education in January 2025.

 Press